-87. Where an electricity supplier is required to prove the share or quantity of energy from renewable sources in its energy mix for the purposes of Article 3(69) of Directive $\frac{2003/54/EC}{2009/72/EC}$, it $\frac{1}{2}$ ⇒ shall \rightleftharpoons do so by using $\frac{1}{2}$ guarantees of origin. \Rightarrow Likewise, guarantees of origin created pursuant to Article 14(10) of Directive 2012/27/EC shall be used to substantiate any requirement to prove the quantity of electricity produced from high-efficiency cogeneration.
-Member States shall ensure that transmission losses are fully taken into account when guarantees of origin are used to demonstrate consumption of renewable energy or electricity from high efficiency cogeneration.] ←
+87. Where an electricity supplier is required to prove the share or quantity of energy from renewable sources in its energy mix for the purposes of Article 3(69) of Directive 2003/54/EC2009/72/EC, it may ⇒ shall ⇔ do so by using its guarantees of origin. ⇒ Likewise, guarantees of origin created pursuant to Article 14(10) of Directive 2012/27/EC shall be used to substantiate any requirement to prove the quantity of electricity produced from high-efficiency cogeneration.
+For the purposes of paragraph 2, where electricity is generated from high efficiency cogeneration using renewable sources only one guarantee of origin may be issued specifying both characteristics. [] 🗢

-9. Member States shall recognise guarantees of origin issued by other Member States in accordance with this Directive exclusively as proof of the elements referred to in paragraph 1 and paragraph $\frac{67}{1}$ (a) to (f).
+9. Member States shall recognise guarantees of origin issued by other Member States in accordance with this Directive exclusively as proof of the elements referred to in paragraph 1 and paragraph 67 (a) to (f).
 A Member State may refuse to recognise a guarantee of origin only when it has wellfounded doubts about its accuracy, reliability or veracity.
 The Member State shall notify the Commission of such a refusal and its justification.